-Product sales are recorded net of wholesaler distribution fees and estimated chargebacks, product returns and rebates.
+We generally record revenue from product sales when the product is delivered to our wholesalers.
+Product sales are recorded net of wholesaler distribution fees and estimated chargebacks, rebates and purchase volume discounts.
 Accruals or allowances are established for these deductions in the same period when revenue is recognized, and actual amounts incurred are offset against the applicable accruals or allowances.
 We reflect each of these accruals or allowances as either a reduction in the related account receivable or as an accrued liability, depending on how the amount is expected to be settled.